Tonsils and adenoids

 When should I see a doctor?

-Dr. Dagan will ask about problems of the ear, nose, and throat and examine the head and neck.
-He may use a small mirror or a flexible lighted instrument to see these areas.
+Dr. Dagan will ask about you specifically about complaints relating to the ear, nose, and throat and examine the head and neck.
+He may use a thin flexible lighted instrument called an endoscope to examine hard to reach areas that are not commonly seen on exam at your primary care physician’s office.

 Other methods used to check tonsils and adenoids are: